 Taking risks without biblical guidance could be the errand of a fool.
-Taking biblical risks are godly.
+Taking biblical risks is godly.
 Christians are not passive or impulsive.
-Christians are intentional and informed risk takers.
-It reminds me of Peter who was standing on a boat during a dark and stormy night (Matthew 14:28-33).
+Christians are intentional and informed risk-takers.
+It reminds me of Peter, who was standing on a boat during a dark and stormy night (Matthew 14:28-33).

 You don’t want to come to the end of your life with a boatload of “would’ve, should’ve, could’ve” regrets.

 Spouses have similar opportunities.
 We married damaged goods.
-The fall of Adam damaged our spouses.
+The fall of Adam hurt our spouses.
 Other people and poor decision making also damaged them.
-One of the greatest calls of a spouse’s life is to cooperate with the Lord in the ongoing restoration of the person they married.
+One of the most important calls of a spouse’s life is cooperating with the Lord in the ongoing restoration of the person they married.